ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 Now that we know the purpose of a controller, let's talk about how we can create a CRD and controller, just like Kubeflow and other frameworks do to extend Kubernetes.

 ## Creating an Operator
 If you're familiar with golang, there are three ways to create an operator: [`client-go`](https://github.com/kubernetes/client-go), [`controller-runtime`](https://github.com/kubernetes-sigs/controller-runtime) and [`kubebuilder`](https://book.kubebuilder.io/introduction.html).
-Every one of these libraries/frameworks adds an additional layer of abstraction and relies on the library before.
-With `client-go` you start from scratch, `controller-runtime` will take care of some things for you and `kubebuilder` will automate as much as possible.
+Every one of these libraries/frameworks adds an additional layer of abstraction and relies on the library before it.
+With `client-go` you start from scratch, `controller-runtime` removes some of the manual overhead and `kubebuilder` will automate as much as possible.

 Does this mean that you always go with `kubebuilder`, since it automates so much?
 To answer this, it is helpful to understand how the development process differs using the three options.